Nipah virus infection

 Risk factors include:

-Travel history to affected countries or regions with ongoing Nipah virus outbreaks
+Travel to areas with Nipah virus transmission

 Exposure to bats or bat-contaminated food or pigs

-Exposure to person infected with Nipah virus
+Exposure to persons infected with Nipah virus

 Consumption of sap or other products from palm trees

-How is nipah virus treated?
+How is Nipah virus treated?

 How to prevent nipah virus?